Digital Marketing Review Strategy

 Unexpected Benefits of Reviews

-Aside from the obvious benefits (increased user traffic, increased conversions, better brand perception, more customers, and so on) reviews have a number of more subtle, understated benefits that don’t get a lot of recognition.
+Aside from the obvious benefits (increased user traffic, increased conversions, better brand perception, more customers, and so on), reviews have several more subtle, understated benefits that don’t get a lot of recognition.

 Reviews can answer questions, like an extension of your FAQ page.
 This is especially true with products.
 A five-star review with a little detail, like “fits big, so order one size down from what you’d expect” or “this chef’s knife feels very well balanced, and I’m already chopping faster!” is more than just an endorsement.
 It gives a user a more personal connection to the product (or service) and helps set appropriate expectations for their conversion outcome.